 Next, it’s important to take a good hard look at that custom budget and see if there are any expenses that can be trimmed.

 Every additional dollar that is put toward your home down payment will return exponential rewards in the future.
 Those rewards are in the form of decreased interest and increased investment value, a.k.a., your new home.

-Don’t think of this step as a burden, but rather an opportunity to build a better financial future for your family.
-Turning frugality into a game might sound silly, but it makes a huge difference in whether or not the goal of saving money adds stress to your family.
+Don’t think of this step as a burden, but rather as an opportunity to build a better financial future for your family.
+Turning frugality into a game might sound silly.
+However, it makes a huge difference in whether or not the goal of saving money adds stress to your family.

 Our family mantra this year as we push hard to pay off our mortgage is to “question every purchase”.
 You’ll not find me dumpster diving or frying up roadkill for dinner, but you better believe that I’ll be using coupons when possible and buying discount gift cards for the occasional dinner out.